smoll/docker-jenkins-dood/README.md

 ![](http://i.imgur.com/KC6TAD3.png)
-[WIP] Jenkins with DooD (Docker outside of Docker), with CloudBees Docker Workflow and Jenkins Job DSL
+[WIP] Jenkins with DooD (Docker outside of Docker), CloudBees Docker Workflow and Jenkins Job DSL
 ---
 A [Jenkins image](https://registry.hub.docker.com/_/jenkins/) capable of using [Docker](http://docker.com), so you can Docker while you Docker (`smoll/jenkins-dood`) for use locally, and a generic Dockerized Jenkins (`smoll/jenkins`) for use on a shared server, and connected to Docker cloud slaves.